balsikandar/keeping-up-with-kotlin/README.md

 ```

  ### orElse
- Return the value if present, otherwise returns other. "other" is basically an alternate value that we can supply in the absence of  original value.
+ Returns the value if present, otherwise returns other. "other" is basically an alternate value that we can provide in the absence of the original value.

  ```
 Optional<Car> carOptional = Optional.ofNullable(carObject);